 What do wolves do to unprotected sheep?
 This analogy is a contrast of those whom Christ sends with His truth who will be attacked and be persecuted by “wolves.”
 These false prophets persecute the true ones and seek to destroy the church.
 We are to be as wise as serpents and innocent as doves in dealing with them.
 The serpent was the symbol of shrewdness and intellectual cunning while the dove was emblematic of simple innocence.
 I know some professing Christians who abhor anything we do that smacks of what has been derisively referred to as “discernment stuff.”
 My brethren, this is necessary work.
 We must not stoop to the level of some of these jokers, but neither Paul nor John had a problem naming names of those whom they were warning the Body of Christ about in their epistles.
 Neither should we.
 On the other hand, we had better be sure of our facts and we should always approach these things prayerfully and innocently not bearing grudges.

-I have been reading the biography of John Bunyan.
+I have read the biography several times.
 These statements by our Lord about preaching sound exactly like Bunyan’s approach.
 It got him into a lot of trouble too.
 He ended up in prison for 12 years, but God used that persecution to make him one of the most popular Christian writers and preachers in his time.
-After his release, when it was discovered that brother Bunyan was going to preach somewhere, like the old Globe Theater in London, there was never enough seats.
+After his release, when it was discovered that brother Bunyan was going to preach somewhere, like at the site of the old Globe Theater in London, there was never enough room for everyone.
 This man was uneducated.
 All he did was preach the Word.
 His books contained incredible insights into this Christian walk and our common salvation, but for him to gain all of that cost him years of both persecution and, as a new believer, temptation and torment from our enemy that he had committed the unpardonable sin.
 His struggles with temptation and his humility through all of that enabled him to go through those years of persecution in prison then come out as a man God used to bless His church.
 He made it a practice to try to preach in areas where the gospel was either not known or not preached much so those who heard him were usually the dregs of society.
 The educated “doctors” did not care for him for the most part, but that did not keep him from continuing to preach and serve His Lord until his death.

 This life is like a vapor, why are we living like this is all there is?